SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/security.md

 ## Config

-As Mobile CRM can be used for both onsite installation and online tenants, the app needs to know which authentication service to use (CRM Online: True/False).
+As Mobile CRM can be used for both onsite installations and online tenants, the app needs to know which authentication service to use (CRM Online: True/False).

 There are 3 initial ways to set Mobile CRM to connect to CRM Online:

-* User select: User choice in Mobile CRM on the first initial start of the app
+* User select: User choice in Mobile CRM on the first initial start of the app.

 * soprotocol: The soprotocol is used to automatically configure Mobile CRM to connect to CRM Online.